 - sliced sweet onion

-Place the onion in the center of a kitchen towel and squeeze out the juice and return to the food processor.
+- Run the onion in a food processor for about 15 seconds.
+Place the onion in the center of a kitchen towel and squeeze out the juice and return the onion pulp to the food processor.
+Discard the juice.

-Serve Homemade Greek Gyros with rice pilaf or a Greek salad, and enjoy!
+- Serve Homemade Greek Gyros with rice pilaf, or fries, and a Greek salad!

 Nutrition Information:Yield: 8 Serving Size: 1 gyro